Kew Gardens Wedding Photography: A London Wedding Venue Guide (2026)

 If you’re looking for Kew Gardens wedding photography, you’re probably imagining a wedding venue that feels romantic, elegant, and completely unique.
 Somewhere filled with incredible natural beauty, iconic glasshouses, and the kind of dreamy backdrops that make wedding photos feel effortlessly timeless.
 Kew Gardens is exactly that kind of place.

 As a wedding photographer, venues like Kew are a dream come true.
 The combination of iconic Victorian architecture, extraordinary botanical surroundings, endless natural light, and beautifully curated landscapes means your wedding gallery will have so much beauty and variety - without ever needing to leave the grounds.
-From sweeping glasshouses to tucked-away pathways, tropical planting to grand lawns, it’s one of those venues where every turn offers another perfect photo opportunity.
+From the impressive glasshouses to tucked-away pathways, tropical planting to huge lawns and a lake, it’s one of those venues where every turn offers another perfect photo opportunity.
+So what to choose?
+Hopefully these images will help you decide!

 The Nash Conservatory Ceremony Space at Kew Gardens